MystenLabs/kiosk-course/2-royalties/README.md

 The rule would need to have a `Config` for calculating the correct royalties that need to be paid to the creator;
 while the `prove_rule` would use this `Config` to calculate and check the royalties thus adding the receipt to the `TransferRequest`.

-Luckily for us, there are some frequently used rules that are already implemented in the [Kiosk package](https://github.com/MystenLabs/apps/tree/main/kiosk).
+Luckily for us, there are some frequently used rules that are already implemented in the [kiosk package](https://github.com/MystenLabs/apps/tree/main/kiosk).

-> ⚠️ Do not confuse with _sui::kiosk_, the _Kiosk_ package is a separate package that is commonly used side by side with _sui::kiosk_ and defines common rules that can be used in a `TransferPolicy`.
+> ⚠️ Do not confuse with _sui::kiosk_, the _kiosk_ package is a separate package that is commonly used side by side with _sui::kiosk_ and defines common rules that can be used in a `TransferPolicy`.

-If you check the _move_ directory in this section you will actually find the _Kiosk_ package with the _royalty_rule.move_ file/module.
+> ⚠️  If you check the _move_ directory in this section you will actually find the _kiosk_ package with the _royalty_rule.move_ file/module.
 This package is cloned from the official [repo](https://github.com/MystenLabs/apps/tree/main/kiosk), but its _Move.toml_ file is edited to behave as unpublished.
-This way we can use it in localnet/devnet setup, as we also updated _<span>./publish.sh</span>_ (`--with-unpublished-dependencies`) and _awesome_nft/Move.toml_ to also publish the _Kiosk_ package.
+This way we can use it in localnet/devnet setup, as we also updated _awesome_nft/Move.toml_ and _<span>./publish.sh</span>_ (`--with-unpublished-dependencies`)  to also publish the _Kiosk_ package.
-Note though, that you should only use this setup in a development/testing environment, and you should point to the correct _Kiosk_ package in a production environment.
+Note though, that you should only use this setup in a development/learning environment, and you should point to the correct _kiosk_ package in a production environment by following
+[these instructions](https://github.com/MystenLabs/apps/blob/main/kiosk/README.md) or else your rules will not register with existing marketplaces!

 Let's take a look at the _royalty_rule.move_ module:

+This is exactly what we need!
+The rule adds creator royalties as a percentage of the purchase price or a fixed amount, selecting the higher of the two:
 ```rust
 /// Description:
 /// This module defines a Rule which requires a payment on a purchase.